leongdl/rusty-attachments/design/storage-design.md

 ## Overview

 This document outlines the design for a platform-agnostic storage abstraction layer that enables upload and download operations to S3 Content-Addressable Storage (CAS).
-The design supports multiple backend implementations:
+The design supports two backend implementations:

-1. **Rust/CRT** - Native Rust using AWS CRT for high-performance operations
+1. **Rust/CRT** - Native Rust using AWS CRT for high-performance operations (also used by Python via PyO3 bindings)
 2. **WASM/JS SDK** - WebAssembly using AWS SDK for JavaScript v3
-3. **Python/boto3** - Python bindings using boto3 with CRT acceleration

 ## Goals